alpha-black/3dslicing/README.md

 ## QT
-Contains a frontend in C++ for rendering 3d models
+Contains a frontend in C++ for rendering 3d models.
+Orignially tested in older OSX version and older version of openGL, QT etc.
+Trying to fix the graphics issues in Linux with newer version of openGL and Qt.
+Purely educational purposes only.

 ## openGL
-Similar implentation without Qt
+Purely opengl representation.
+Tested only in OSX

 ## read_stl
-Attempt at creating GCode by slicing 3d object in STL format
+PoC backend to generate GCode by slicing 3d objects in STL format.
+TODO: Integrate with frontend rendering